spatie/holidays/README.md

 ## Contributing

 This is a community driven package.
-If you find any errors, please create a pull request with the fix, or at least an issue.
+If you find any errors, please create a pull request with the fix, or at least open an issue.

 ## Adding a new country